jdheyburn/jdheyburn.co.uk/content/blog/using-terraform-to-manage-aws-patch-baselines-at-enterprise-scale/index.md

 }
 ```

+### Tying together with maintenance windows

+TODO add in example of maintenance window with Terraform here

 ## Conclusion

 This is a relatively short post - but it was just a quick introduction to AWS Patch Manager.
 I hope you find it helpful in applying your enterprise patching strategy to your product teams!